 Policies are cheaper when adjusted for infrequent drivers.

 Insurance premiums are related to your driving habits, which is why insurers want to know how you use your car and how often you drive.
-Here’s how being a weekend driver can save you money:
+As a result, infrequent drivers can save by taking advantage of discounts and special policy options.

 Non-owner car policy.
 If you don’t own a car but borrow or rent one frequently, a non-owner policy may be the coverage you need.
 It costs less than standard insurance because it works to supplement the car owner’s insurance policy if you get into an accident while driving someone else’s car.